 Many people will know the Forest as a beautiful green area, but it is only by understanding what lies beneath that you can really appreciate how the people living and working here have influenced the development of the landscape over time.

-The project aims to greatly improve the identification and understanding of the rich archaeological remains that survive across the Forest.
-Building on the success of the Development stage project 'Unearthing our Heritage', professional archaeologists will train and work with teams of volunteers from the local community to continue an invaluable baseline survey of the visible remains of the buried heritage that are present within the Forest.
+The project significantly improved the identification and understanding of some of the rich archaeological remains that survive across the Forest.
+Building on the success of the Development stage project 'Unearthing our Heritage', professional archaeologists trained and worked with teams of volunteers from the local community to continue an invaluable baseline survey of the visible remains of the buried heritage that are present within the Forest.

-We need volunteers to work with professional archaeologists to survey visible remains of buried heritage and built heritage and to take part in community excavations.
+The 'Buried Heritage' project, under the direction of Worcestershire Archive & Archaeology Service and Forestry England, still needs volunteers to work with professional archaeologists to survey visible remains of buried heritage and built heritage and to take part in 'community digs'.

 To find out more about these opportunities contact volunteer co-ordinator Deb Cook: email firstname.lastname@example.org or telephone 01594 822073